-Power transformer is one of the vital equipment in the substation.
-Power transformer’s operation is susceptible to temperature changes mainly two ways.
-First is due to changes in ambient temperature causes temperature of coolant oil to change resulting in transformer ageing and sometimes even a breakdown \cite{munir2019analysis}.
-Second is due to combined effect of direct impact and indirect impact of ambient temperature on the transformer \cite{munir2019analysis}.
-Heat can cause anomaly in some part of the transformer which can increase ageing of transformer \cite{Warman2019Remaining}.
+Power transformers' operation is susceptible to temperature changes in two main ways.
+First, changes in ambient temperature can cause the temperature of coolant oil to change, resulting in transformer aging and sometimes even breakdown \cite{munir2019analysis}.
+Second, the direct impact and indirect impact of ambient temperature can have a combined effect on the transformer \cite{munir2019analysis}.
+Heat can cause anomalies in some parts of the transformer which, can increase agiing of transformer \cite{Warman2019Remaining}.
 According to the IEC standard, power transformers are used at an ambient temperature of 20\degree C \cite{is1972} (30\degree C IEEE standard \cite{transformers_mineral_oil}).
-However, environmental temperature differences in design and real conditions make a transformer very risky to operate to reach its maximum capacity \cite{sen2001overloading}. \cite{okundamiya2021impacts} shows that ambient temperature changes also impact breakdown voltage of the transformer.
-For example, the allowable temperature rise of coil is 65\degree C. Based on Class A insulation for winding, maximum operating temperature is 105\degree C. When the ambient temperature is 40\degree C, the allowable temperature rises to 65\degree C (105\degree C - 40\degree C = 65\degree C).
+However, environmental temperature differences in design and real conditions make a transformer very risky to operate at its maximum capacity \cite{sen2001overloading}.
+Ref. \cite{okundamiya2021impacts} shows that ambient temperature changes also affect breakdown voltage of the transformer.
+For example, the allowable temperature rise of a coil is 65\degree C. Based on Class A insulation for winding, the maximum operating temperature is 105\degree C. When the ambient temperature is 40\degree C, the allowable temperature rises to 65\degree C (105\degree C - 40\degree C = 65\degree C).
 As the temperature of transformer is generally 10\degree C lower than that of winding, the allowable temperature rise of transformer oil is 55\degree C. To prevent oil aging, the temperature rise of upper oil surface shall not exceed 45\degree C. No matter how the ambient air changes, the safe operation of the transformer within the specified service life can be guaranteed only if the temperature rise does not exceed the allowable value of 45\degree C.